 - Resurfacing a basketball court

-The idea collection phase for the fourth PB cycle will be open from June 1 - July 31, 2017.
+The idea collection phase runs from June 1 - July 31 each year.
 During that time, community members can submit ideas through our interactive online map as well as by contacting the City's Budget Office via email, phone, mail, walk-in, or filling out flyers at one of our many pop up events around town.
 Idea collection is open to everyone (not restricted to Cambridge residents) of all ages.

 There are many opportunities to get involved with the PB process, including: